IMPD: Police exchange gunfire with suspect in downtown Indy; no injuries reported

 Soon after, Thompson says they found a person and after engaging with them, an officer fired their weapon.

-A short vehicle chase followed, eventually ending in the 800 block of North East Street, a mile-and-a-half away from the original scene.
-Two people were detained following the pursuit, police say.
+A short vehicle chase followed, ending in the 800 block of North East Street after the suspect vehicle crashed into a parked car.
+No one was in the parked vehicle at the time of the crash.

+Two people were detained during the incident.
+No arrests have been made as of 8 a.m.
+Saturday.

 Officers also found a firearm at the scene, but didn’t give specifics on what type of firearm.
+Police also didn’t provide information on the two suspects.

+In an update later Saturday morning, IMPD says the officer who fired their gun was wearing a bodycam, but it did not activate.
+The officer was also placed on administrative leave.

 Thompson says there isn’t an ongoing threat to the area.

-No arrests have been made.
+Anyone with information on the incident was asked to contact Det.
+Gary Toms at 317-327-3475 or by email at Gary.Toms@indy.gov.

 This is the seventh police shooting in Indianapolis this year, according to city data.
 It is also the fourth in the last month.